ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added a Posix-favored shell named "msh" (Mini Shell).
+The shell is able to run sub-apps inside the same sandbox.
+The shell can either be placed statically in flash or loaded dynamically in RAM.
+- NEW: Added runnable "apps" capability to SBs, apps available so far: msh, ls.
+- NEW: Added ability to load ELF files to SBs.
+- NEW: Enhanced Posix API for SBs leveraging the VFS integration.
+- NEW: SBs and VFS integration.
+Each SB can see its own VFS instance.
 - NEW: Added integration of LittleFS on top of our flash infrastructure.
 - NEW: Added a new MEM_IS_VALID_FUNCTION() macro to RT and NIL.
 - NEW: Improved HAL flash interface with mutual exclusion methods, improved